R2NorthstarTools/NorthstarProton/README.md

 - Northstar has native support for LatencyFleX built directly into the client.
 LFX wine components have been added to this build to significantly cut down on setup steps.
 - As with all Respawn games, Titanfall 2 has a *ton* of stuttering until you generate all the shaders.
 Granted, it's not nearly as bad as Apex, but having DXVK-async enabled out of the gate is a huge improvement.

+## Contributing

+PRs will only be accepted to `generate.sh` and `1237970.py`.
+If you would like to see configuration changes done to the way NorthstarProton is built, please make an issue instead of a PR.

 ## Credits